tcpalmer/nina-scheduler/sequencer/condition.md

 When the Target Scheduler is used in more advanced sequences such as those supporting safety concerns or multi-night imaging, it becomes necessary to check the state of the projects and planner to determine when to break out of loops.
 The Target Scheduler Condition is a loop condition that can be added to outer loops to achieve this.
 It supports to two modes of operation: _While Targets Remain Tonight_ and _While Active Projects Remain_.

+{: .note }
+Unlike some core NINA conditions, Target Scheduler Condition will _not_ continuously check its condition and then immediately interrupt the sequence.
+It will only check just before the instructions in the container are run.
+With this behavior, it is more like the Loop For Iterations condition and not like Loop Until Time or Loop While Safe.

 ## While Targets Remain Tonight
 This mode will continue the loop as long as the Planning Engine indicates that additional targets are available tonight (either now or by waiting).